-Kuiper First Semester 2 hours - 546 Reading in the Greek New Testament Careful reading of selections from the New Testament plus limited material from the Apostolic fathers with emphasis upon the use of critical commentaries.
+Careful reading of selections from the New Testament plus limited material from the Apostolic fathers with emphasis upon the use of critical commentaries.
 Prerequisite: 545.

-Kuiper Second Semester 2 hours

-- Text Criticism of the New Testament

-History of the New Testament canon, study of the principles of text criticism, and practice exercises in the text criticism in the New Testament.
+548 Text Criticism of the New Testament History of the New Testament canon, study of the principles of text criticism, and practice exercises in the text criticism in the New Testament.
 Prerequisite: 530.
+(Not offered 1970-71).